 Caravanserais transport visitors right to the ancient times, with images coming out of the "1001 Nights" tales and travel diaries of the first world explorers.
 Far from simply being a place to rest and trade, Persian Caravanserais were a strong impulse for exchanges between civilizations, bringing people and cultures together over thousands of years.

 It's probably one of the oldest forms of hotels.
 These large guesthouses have been built upon the same model: A large square or rectangular courtyard with several hundreds of rooms all around it.
-Caravanserais were roadside inns built all over Persia and beyond to welcome travelers engaged in a long trips with facilities such as public baths,a qanat or a water reservoir, stalls, a mosque and a bazaar to exchange goods or buy food.
-Usually, these travelers were merchants and caravans.
+Caravanserais were roadside inns built all over Persia and beyond to welcome travellers engaged in long trips with facilities such as public baths, a qanat or a water reservoir, stalls, a mosque and a bazaar to exchange goods or buy food.
+Usually, these travellers were merchants and caravans.
 Most of them were following the long path of the Silk Road.

 At that time, most of merchants had been travelling with large caravans and animals.
 Thus, Caravanserais usually have a single entrance gate large enough to let these convoys enter.
 Inside, they would provide conveniences for the animals, such as food, water, and high platforms to unload the goods.

-As they intended to provide a shelter for the night and protect travelers from burglars, Caravanserais were mostly built outside of towns, ideally within a day's journey of each other, which is about 30 to 40 kilometers.
+As they intended to provide a shelter for the night and protect travellers from burglars, Caravanserais were mostly built outside of towns, ideally within a day's journey of each other, which is about 30 to 40 kilometres.
 A few were built inside the cities, but were generally smaller and thus known as "khan".
-Some caravanserais also had fortified walls. and a few were equipped with messenger horses: it shows their strategic role to spread information and news carried by travelers directly to the central power.
+Some caravanserais also had fortified walls. and a few were equipped with messenger horses: it shows their strategic role to spread information and news carried by travellers directly to the central power.

 Indeed, caravanserais weren't simple hotels.
 They have always played a crucial role to develop cultural exchanges.
-So many international travelers gathered here, that they naturally became places to exchange ideas, stories, and experiences.
-Therefore, religions and beliefs, for instance, were transfered all along the roads through the mouths of travelers.
+So many international travellers gathered here, that they naturally became places to exchange ideas, stories, and experiences.
+Therefore, religions and beliefs, for instance, were transferred all along the roads through the mouths of travellers.
 Passengers from different places of the world would discover other cultures through various clothing, local foods, languages, customs, and manners.
-That's the reason why many cities which had a caravanserai have become important cultural centers, such as Qazvin, Samarkand or Aleppo.
+That's the reason why many cities which had a caravanserai have become important cultural centres, such as Qazvin, Samarkand or Aleppo.